Dakuur/maat/README.md

 ### Weekly Schedule Calendar
 - Calendar icon in the Home header opens a **Timeline view** (dynamic start hour, 80 px/hour)
-- Timeline start adjusts automatically to the earliest class of the day — classes before 06:00 are never clipped
 - Navigate between days with `<` / `>` arrows, swipe left/right, or tap the label to jump to Today
 - Red current-time indicator on Today's view
 - Tap any class block to open its detail screen